 - Norton Safe Web – Norton also operates web browser plugins and operating system software that will block users from evening opening your page if they’ve blacklisted it.
 Website owners can register on the site and request their site be re-evaluated once it’s clean.

 - Sucuri – Sucuri maintains a list of malware sites along with a report on where they’ve been blacklisted.
 If your site is cleaned up, you’ll see a Force a Re-Scan link under the listing (in very small print).
 Sucuri has an outstanding plugin that detects issues… and then pushes you into an annual contract to remove them.

 - Yandex – if you search Yandex for your domain and see “According to Yandex, this site might be dangerous”, you can register for Yandex webmasters, add your site, navigate to Security and Violations, and request your site be cleared.

-Unless your site is registered and you have a monitoring account somewhere, you will probably get a report from a user of a one of these services.
+Unless your site is registered and you have a monitoring account somewhere, you will probably get a report from a user of these services.
 Don’t ignore the alert… while you may not see a problem, false positives rarely happen.
 These issues can get your site de-indexed from search engines and blocked from browsers.
 Worse, your potential clients and existing customers may wonder what kind of organization they’re working with.

 How do You Check for Malware?

 Several companies above speak to how difficult it is to find malware, but it’s not quite so difficult.
 The difficulty is figuring out how it got into your site!
 Malicious code is most often located in:

 - Maintenance – Before anything, point it to a maintenance page and back up your site.
 Don’t utilize WordPress’ default maintenance or a maintenance plugin as those will still execute WordPress on the server.
 You want to ensure no one executes any PHP file on the site.
 While at it, check your .htaccess file on the webserver to ensure it doesn’t have rogue code that may be redirecting traffic.